-If the SMS channel is enabled for a project, Amazon Pinpoint can stream event data about SMS message deliveries for the project.
-SMS events generated by carriers can take up to 72 hours to be received and should not be used to determine if there is a delay in outbound message delivery.
-After 72 hours, if Amazon Pinpoint has not received a final event from a carrier, the service will automatically return an UNKNOWN record\status as we do not know what happened to that message.
+SMS events that are generated by carriers can take up to 72 hours to be received and shouldn't be used to determine if there is a delay in outbound message delivery.
+After 72 hours, if Amazon Pinpoint hasn't received a final event from a carrier, the service automatically returns an UNKNOWN record_status, as Amazon Pinpoint doesn't know what happened to that message.